 Rafts and brims are very useful during the printing process but after that, they are no longer useful.
 This is why they have to be removed.

 Normally rafts and brims are designed to be easily peeled off, but sometimes they remain stuck to the model.
+I’ve heard many instances where people were unable to remove the rafts from the 3D print model.

 When that happens, you have to be careful when removing them because using inappropriate methods can damage your model.